 You will explore areas such as Criminal Law, Obligations, English Legal System and Constitutional, Commercial and Corporate Law, as well as Intellectual Property and Internet Law, Alternative Dispute Resolution, Human Rights and Medical Law.

 On our course you'll be challenged to develop both academically and professionally through a combination of theoretical learning and practical skills development.
-You'll learn in a supportive, collaborative and friendly community environment.
+You'll learn in a supportive, collaborative and friendly community environment, benefitting from brand new, purpose-built facilities in the Verena Holmes building.

 You'll develop a critical understanding of the main principles, themes and methods of law so that you: